Jacksonville Landing shooting kills at least 4, sources say; gunfire heard at gaming tournament

 The Bureau of Alcohol, Tobacco, Firearms and Explosives said on Twitter it is responding to the reported mass shooting in downtown Jacksonville.

 Memorial Hospital in Jacksonville confirmed to Fox News that three individuals are being treated right now, and remain in stable condition.
+UF Health Jacksonville confirmed that six victims were transported to the university hospital, all between the ages of 20 and 35.
+Those injured suffered gunshot wounds, and five are in stable condition while one remains in serious condition.

 The shooting took place in the Jacksonville Landing area, which is located along the St. Johns River and is described as an area with "a wide variety of waterfront dining options and a cozy inside shopping mall."